jasaw/bbPiCam/README.md

 A reliable way to enable audio input on the Pi is via the I2S interface.
 I2S is short for Inter-IC Sound.
 Only the Rev 2 and Model B+ Pi expose the I2S signals.

 The I2S signals are exposed via P5 header, next to the P1 header.
 Solder a header on it.
 Refer to [RPi Low-level peripherals](http://elinux.org/RPi_Low-level_peripherals) for pinouts.

 As for the audio codec, I used the mbed AudioCodec board based on TI TLV320AIC23B.
 I had to make a few modifications to the board, which may not suit everyone.
 Those who are not comfortable with soldering can explore other codecs like the PROTO audio codec board based on WM8731.
 This [I2S guide](http://blog.koalo.de/2013/05/i2s-support-for-raspberry-pi.html) by Koalo may be helpful.

-Modifications to the mbed AudioCodec board:
+Modifications made to the mbed AudioCodec board:
 * MIC Bias (pin 17) and MIC Input (pin 18) of the IC are not exposed on a connector.
 Wires were soldered from the 2 MIC and GND pins of the IC to the unused side of the header.
 * The 12MHz crystal was removed and MCLK (pin 25) and wires soldered from the MCLK pin to an unused header pin.

 The crystal was removed so GPCLK0 signal can be fed as the MCLK to ensure MCLK and I2S BCLK are synchronous.
 This was done after I discovered both clocks were drifting, causing clicks on the audio input.

-Connect the mbed AudioCodec to the Pi I2S header:
+Connection between the mbed AudioCodec and the Raspberry Pi:

 ```
 mbed AudioCodec   |     Raspberry Pi